Aws Rds Pricing

 Companies running steady-state workloads benefit most from these changes.
 Startups and organizations with variable compute needs may find Savings Plans more flexible.

 AWS recommends reviewing your Cost Explorer data before committing to reserved capacity.
 The Rightsizing Recommendations tool can help identify optimal instance types.
+Take that advice—I’ve seen too many organizations lock into reservations for instances they ended up not needing.

 Timeline